Andrettin/Wyrmsun/readme.txt

 - Buildings no longer provide experience when destroyed.

 * Heroes
 - Custom heroes can now be created in the quest interface, and if one is selected the hero will appear alongside your starting units in quest scenarios.
-For now custom heroes are limited to dwarven Axefighters/Steelclads/Stonelords.
+Custom heroes are also available in (single-player) custom games if an appropriate civilization is selected.

 * Items
 - Persistent heroes, Stonelords and Gryphon Riders now have an inventory in which they can carry items (such as potions).
 Other units can still use potions by right-clicking on them, but they can't carry them around.
 Items are saved for persistent heroes.